 The Man With The White Cane

-Produced by Pioneer Josh Darsa at National Public Radio, this 9:39 minute piece is held as a public radio classic by many.
+Produced by pioneer Josh Darsa at National Public Radio, this 9:39 minute piece is held as a public radio classic by many.
 Although its use of sound is not elaborate, good writing, editing and measured use of sound create an extraordinary story with a single interview.
 Darsa was known for his Murrow-like narrative style and at the time he was both a friend to and advocate of Peter Leonhart Braun’s acoustic style.
-Soon after this, he produced “Cowboy”, another acoustic hallmark.
+Soon after this, he produced “Cowboy” (below), another acoustic hallmark.

 This is another extraordinary radio feature often hailed as a modern radio landmark, produced by Josh Darsa. in 1980.
 A radio veteran who was originally a news correspondent for CBS, Darsa moved to NPR where he became an early advocate of the sound feature.
 He introduced me to Peter Braun for which I am eternally grateful, both of us were among his eager students.